takanyanta/Sparse-LSTM-Autoencoder-Implementation/README.md

 ## Conclustion

-* Both results are almost same.
-But in Case(2), Standard RNN could not capture the F1 acsending trend(seen in Case(1)), which is caused by sine wave.
+* Both results are almost the same.
+But in Case(2), Standard RNN could not capture the F1 ascending trend(seen in Case(1)), which is caused by sine wave.
-* Sparse RNN seems to be able to capture above trend, so it might have the ability to eliminate the effect of strong correlation among features to some extent.
+* Sparse RNN seems to be able to capture the above trend, so it might have the ability to eliminate the effect of strong correlation among features to some extent.
 * Sparse RNN seems that it could not learn well at first, so it should be noted that the patience of EarlyStopping has to be set as a somewhat higher number.